karanam61/Network-Analysis-Notes-/Challenges/Challenge2.md

 ![A blue and white text AI-generated content may be incorrect.](media1/media/media2/media/image14.png)

-We've got the right combination .
+We’ve got the right username and password combination.
+The sequence of POST requests confirmed it ,all the earlier ones failed with “incorrect” responses, but this one came back clean from the server.
+That makes it the valid login and proves the brute force attempt worked.

+In a SOC context this would be treated as a confirmed true positive, mapped to MITRE ATT&CK T1110 (Brute Force) and T1078 (Valid Accounts), and moved into containment and response since a real compromise has been shown.

 ![A screenshot of a computer AI-generated content may be incorrect.](media1/media/media2/media/image15.png)

-Its basically the no of attempted password logins for different usernames so we need to segregate out the post request by applying a filter like this .
+It’s basically the number of attempted logins with different usernames.
+To see this clearly we need to separate the POST requests by applying the right filter in Wireshark.
+That way only the POST traffic shows up, and we can go through each login attempt without the rest of the noise.

 ![A screenshot of a computer AI-generated content may be incorrect.](media1/media/media2/media/image16.png)